superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

 Enabling development mode will also add the `None` language to the language selector, which is useful for finding strings that need to be internationalized.

-To enable development mode, open your server in your browser, open the dev tools with `F12` and type the following in the console:  and type the following in the Console:
+To enable development mode, open your server in your browser, open the dev tools with `F12` and type the following in the console:

     localStorage.setItem("superpowers-dev-mode", "true");